wcgordon1/TustinRecruiting/src/content/jobs/tr-saas-account-executive-renton-saas-lu595z.md

 ---
 position: SaaS Account Executive
 description: >-
-  ## About the Role

-  In the heart of Renton, Washington, where the lush Pacific Northwest landscape meets the innovative spirit of cutting-edge technology, lies an exciting opportunity for a dynamic SaaS Account Executive.
+  About the Role In the heart of Renton, Washington, where the lush Pacific Northwest landscape meets the innovative spirit of cuttingedge technology, lies an exciting opportunity for a dynamic SaaS Account Executive.
 This role is more than just a job; it's an invitation to be a part of a fintech...
 location: 'Renton, WA'
 team: Software
 schedule: 'Second Shift (2:00 PM - 10:30 PM)'